morphy76/microprofile-config-extension/README.md

 # microprofile-config-extension

-Resolves microprofile @ConfigProperty in unit tests.
+JUnit 5 extension to resolve microprofile @ConfigProperty in unit tests.